 A smart preventative strategy is to carry it out every month.
 Leaf The plant’s susceptibility to spotting diseases is directly correlated to the soil’s and leaves levels of moisture.
 Remove the contaminated parts and securely dispose of them.
 Increasing the air circulation and being extra careful when watering are two steps you may take to prevent more problems.

 Alocasia Black Velvet requires a warm, humid area to survive.
 If you can offer this and water carefully, you’ll be rewarded with a spectacular foliage display.
 To keep the plant healthy, avoid these:

 – Alocasia Black Velvet Leaves Curling

-This is typically a concern for plants that are situated where they receive direct sunlight.
-If you see the edges of the leaves curling up, you should try moving to a location that has more dappled light.
-Be careful not to allow your plant become too dry, as this can kill it.
+This is typically a concern for plants where they receive direct sunlight.
+If you see the edges of the leaves curling up, you should try moving to a location with more dappled light.
+Be careful not to let your plant become too dry, as this can kill it.

 – Brown Tips